WP2Static/statichtmloutput-docs/docs/decisions/index.rst

 A sysadmin can script a full static site deployment using Static HTML Output without ever having to enter the WordPress admin dashboard.

+Learn what makes sense for your ideal workflow.

 Common workflows
 ----------------